Child Protection Policy

-The PHSE curriculum and personal relationships curriculum will be examined to identify any areas in which direct teaching might be appropriate to support children in protecting themselves and in recognising the need to protect others including working with The MASH Team, Greater Manchester Police, Barnados, Early Help Team (formerly CAF), Phoenix Team (formerly Messenger) to address issues around Child Sexual Exploitation.
+The PHSE curriculum and personal relationships curriculum will be examined to identify any areas in which direct teaching might be appropriate to support children in protecting themselves and in recognising the need to protect others including working with The MASH Team, Greater Manchester Police, Healthy Young Minds, Early Help Team, County Lines and the Phoenix Team to address issues around Child Sexual Exploitation.

 Newman College’s Child Protection Policy will be reviewed by Designated Safeguarding Leads and staff trained in Safeguarding, in the light of the monitoring process every 12 months.

 This policy should be reviewed by the appropriate Governors’ Committee every three years, or when statutory requirement makes it appropriate.

 Reviewed: November 2018

 Child Protection and Safeguarding Policy and Procedures